Goel-S/ChatBot/README.md

-# Simple Java Chatbot
+# Java Chatbot

-A basic chatbot built in Java that reads questions and answers from a text file (`answer.txt`).
+A chatbot built in Java that reads questions and answers from a text file (`answer.txt`).
 When a user asks a question, the bot responds with a predefined answer or notifies the user if the question is outside its scope.

 ## Project Structure